1938–1939 German expedition to Tibet: Objectives

 According to Claudio Mutti, the group of five researchers intended to contact the Regent of Tibet and to visit the sacred cities of Lhasa and Shigatse.
 Even with wartime difficulties, the group contacted the Tibetan authorities and people.
 They returned to Germany with a complete edition of the Tibetan sacred text the Kangyur (108 volumes), examples of Mandala, other ancient texts, and an alleged document regarding the "Aryan race".
 The documents were kept in the Ahnenerbe archives.

+The Tibetans wanted to establish friendly contacts with Germany in order to balance the influence of Britain, while Nazi leaders were interested in investigating the geographical origin of pure-blooded Aryans.